 1. Remind Yourself What’s Important to You

 This exercise will greatly influence your daily behaviors and decisions because you have reminded yourself of who you want to be.
 For example, if you continually remind yourself that you want to be more present around people, you will eventually be more present.
+Doing this can help push away those limiting beliefs that take you away from the present moment of intention setting.

 If you want to be a calm leader and you set out every day to be that, you will be calmer at work.
 It might not happen overnight, but regularly reminding yourself will help reinforce what’s important to you over time.
 I believe that if you keep stacking good behaviors (action) and mindsets (thinking), it’s impossible for it not to develop you into the person you want to be.